-For details of the Village Shop Easter opening times please see the News & Events page
+For details of Christmas services and shop opening times please see the News & Events page

 Great Waldingfield, in the heart of Constable and Gainsborough country, is situated about three miles north-east of Sudbury on the B1115 to Lavenham, and has a present population of about 2000.
 Mentioned in the Domesday book (when it was known as Walingafella Magna), its origins go back even further, with plentiful evidence of Bronze Age settlements.